 The table decor and our large Eye of Sauron atop Barad-dur came from pictures on Tip Junkie, although Addie originally created the Eye to be like the pinata we first saw at Blossoming Joy.
 Unfortunately, it wasn’t strong enough to hold candy.
 Instead, Addie gave each attendee a gift bag containing a Ring Pop.
 One bag also contained an extra piece of candy which meant the recipient now held the one ring to rule them all.

 We all dressed in costume.
 As you can (hopefully) guess, Tony was a ranger, Addie and I were elves and the rest were hobbits.
 If your tween needs an elven cloak, Addie had great luck with a fitted, twin bedsheet.
 Unfortunately, I don’t have a photo.
 I was grateful for an opportunity to break out all the trendy celtic jewelry I bough in high school.

 I had some games planned, but mostly the kids just ran around outside or jumped on the trampoline.
 When the older ones needed a breather, we guessed riddles I found at the official Warner Bros. site.
 We also played Hobbit Trivia and did a couple Hobbit Mad Libs.
 If you need background music, several of the movie soundtracks are available on YouTube.

 While I don’t enjoy all the last-minute prep that inevitably happens when we host a party, I do enjoy socializing with friends, as do my children.
 (I think it’s the only reason my kids ask to host parties even though they know I’ll be a tyrant all morning on the day of the event.)

-Have you been to, or hosted, a Hobbit or Lord of the Rings party?
+Have you been to, or hosted, a Hobbit party?
 What resources would you add to my list?
 (Because with four more Tolkien fans in the house, I can forsee these things becoming a regular event.)